lightning/bolts/02-peer-protocol.md

 The receiver of `closing_complete` (aka. "the closee"):
   - If `fee_satoshis` is greater than the closer's outstanding balance:
     - MUST either send a `warning` and close the connection, or send an `error` and fail the channel.
-  - If `sequence` is equal to 0xFFFFFFFF:
-    - MUST either send a `warning` and close the connection, or send an `error` and fail the channel.
   - Select a signature for validation:
     - if the local output amount is dust: